A guide to stopping distances

 Car Weight

-The weight of the car can alter the braking distance of your vehicle because braking distance increases as mass increases.
+The weight of the car can alter the braking distance of your vehicle because the braking distance increases as mass increases.
 This means the more passengers and more luggage you are carrying, the longer it will take you to stop.

 Condition of the Tyres